 When asked about “health passport” for those who want to travel, Theoharis said that “with today’s data, it does not make sense to ban someone from traveling because they have not been vaccinated.
 What seems certain now is that the formalities, the difficulties, restrictions, tests will be fewer and easier for those who have been vaccinated.”

 Although it is predicted that things do not go back to full normality this year, the minister said that Greece has been doing a great job in implementing protocols and strict adherence to health measures.

 Covid19 vaccination certificate

-Also, in a letter to the chief of European Commitee Ursula von der Leyen, Greece’s Prime Minister Kyriakos Mitsotakis has suggested establishing vaccination certificate for the whole European Union in order to renew travel possibilities.
+Also, in a letter to the chief of the European Committee Ursula von der Leyen, Greece’s Prime Minister Kyriakos Mitsotakis has suggested establishing vaccination certificate for the whole European Union in order to renew travel possibilities.
 They have already created their own standardized certificate to prove a person has had the vaccine.
-Mitsotakis has added that it is necessary to adopt joint understanding about the structure of vaccine certificate so all the EU members can accept it.
+Mitsotakis has added that it is necessary to adopt a joint understanding of the structure of the vaccine certificate so all the EU members can accept it.

-Greece claims that it is of crucial importance that this issue is resolved before the beginning of summer season for the countries that depend on tourism.
+Greece claims that it is of crucial importance that this issue be resolved before the beginning of the summer season for the countries that depend on tourism.

 Despite that, Greece has reported 135,931 infections since its first case in February and 4,672 deaths.
 The country has been in a nationwide lockdown since early November and allowed only hair salons and bookstores to reopen for the Christmas season.